LShafer/SQLHW/README.md

 In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
 In other words, you will perform:

 #### Data Modeling
-∙ Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like http://www.quickdatabasediagrams.com.
+∙ Inspect the CSVs and sketch out an ERD of the tables, using the tool at: http://www.quickdatabasediagrams.com.

 #### Data Engineering
 ∙ Use the information you have to create a table schema for each of the six CSV files. <br>